 As the resident ballet company of the University of Utah, Utah Ballet presents sixteen performances in two series each academic year in the Marriott Center for Dance, Hayes Christensen Theatre.
-Performances include works choreographed by the faculty, and works set or choreographed by world-renowned choreographers as well as classic and full length ballets restaged by faculty members and guest repititeurs.
+Performances include works choreographed by the faculty and world-renowned choreographers as well as classic and full length ballets restaged by faculty members and guest repititeurs.

 Utah Ballet Performs Swan Lake to Sold-Out Theatre

 Congratulations Utah Ballet!
 On November 7-10 and 14-17, 2012, Utah Ballet, directed by Jay Kim and Victoria Stocki, performed the full-length classical ballet Swan Lake featuring Acts II, III, and IV.
 Dancers spent eleven weeks enthusiastically

 immersing themselves in their roles showing great integrity and professionalism in their work.
 The performances were received with great reviews from the audience resulting in the theatre being filled to capacity with 30 more waiting in line for tickets.
 The Daily Utah Chronicle favorably reviewed the performances:

 · “The Department of Ballet created a world of believable serenity and beauty through set, scenery and stunning costumes.”

 · “There were magical moments when . . .
 [Odette] and the company would mesh, creating a beautiful and continuous movement.
 The number in which Odet

 te languishes in sorrow at the lake in Act IV is both beautiful and breathtaking.”